sundownspecial/11-ui-challenge/README.md

-# Assignment Overview: UI Challenge 2 - BONUS ASSIGNMENT
+# Assignment Overview: UI Challenge 2
-### DUE: 11:59pm on Sunday 12 November

 ## Custom Form Elements Using Sprites

-For this bonus assignment you will be building a series of custom form elements, some of which will require the use of a provided sprite-sheet.
+For this assignment you will be building a series of custom form elements, some of which will require the use of a provided sprite-sheet.

 This is an independent project, but your are free to collaborate with your classmates.